Last Update: 3/20/19

 Ms. Coton filed her lawsuit against Burge, Televised Visual X-Ography, Inc. (“TVX”), and other companies that were allegedly distributors or retailers of the Body Magic DVD.
 Among her other causes of action, the court found that she had proven the defendants to be liable for defamation by implication.

 “Defamation by Implication” is an intentional tort recognized in Florida.
 See Jews for Jesus, Inc. v.
 Rapp, 997 So.2d 1098, 1108 (Fla.2008).
 It is defined as a defaming of character that happens from what is implied when a defendant (1) juxtaposes a series of facts so as to imply a defamatory connection between them; or (2) creates a defamatory implication by omitting facts.

-It was held that Ms. Coton was a victim of defamation by implication when the defendants’ used her self-portrait on the packaging of their pornographic movie.
+The Court held that Ms. Coton was a victim of defamation by implication when the defendants’ used her self-portrait on the packaging of their pornographic movie.
 In doing so, there was the improper suggestion or implication that Ms. Coton had either participated in the pornography or that she was willingly associated with it (or the porno industry).

 She sought and won $100,000.00 as “fair compensation for the humiliation she suffered as a result of having her photograph used in connection with the `Body Magic’ pornographic movie and related marketing materials.”

 Are You a Victim of Libel or Slander?

 If you believe that you have been defamed by something that was said (slander) or written (libel) about you, then you may be able to recover both actual and compensatory damages.
 This includes punitive, or punishment, damages (even though punitive damages are difficult to recover).
 Also, more than one defendant may be liable to you for defamation.